docker/docs/docker-cloud/cloud-swarm/link-aws-swarm.md

     Click **Next: Permissions**.

-5. On the next screen, do not select a policy (you will add the policy in a later step).
+5. On the next screen, do not select a policy (you add the policy in a later step).

     Click **Next: Review**.